jafaripur/php-microservice/docs/source/doc/introduction.md

 ## Features

-- Use PHP AMQP extension, fallback to Bunny library if `ext-amqp` not installed.
+- Use PHP AMQP extension and change to Bunny library if `ext-amqp` not installed.
 - PSR-3 compatible logging system.
 - PSR-11 compatible service container for dependecy injection on processor file.
 - Define processor class for responding to client calling methods.